 - Make their bed daily

-- Help making breakfast
+- Help to make breakfast on weekends

 - Have their bookbags packed and ready for school each morning